 - 1/4 teaspoon salt

 - 1 teaspoon finely chopped fresh rosemary or 1/4 teaspoon dried

 - 8 to 12 ounces button mushrooms, cut into 1/2 inch slices

 - 1 medium onion, halved and thinly sliced pole to pole

 - 1/4 cup water (as needed)

 - 1 1/2 cups unsalted chicken stock

 - Chopped parsley for garnish

-Use a Egg Slicer to cut the mushrooms and grow your own herbs!
+Use an Egg Slicer to cut the mushrooms!